mishalhossin/Discord-AI-Chatbot/README.md

 ![image](https://user-images.githubusercontent.com/91066601/235470838-cad26039-c843-4497-8ba7-fc88c66dab49.png)

-## Features 🥳
+## Commands 🥳

-- Responds to messages in direct messages and active channel enabled by using `!toggleactive` command.
+- Toggle active channel for a server by using `!toggleactive` command. ⚠️
+- Toggle if dm be active or not by using `!toggledm` ⚠️
 - Changes its profile picture with the `!pfp` command.

 - Provides latency information with the `!ping` command.

 - Changes its username with the `!changeusr` command.

-- If anything gose wrong use !bonk to clear history
+- If anything gose wrong use `!bonk` to clear history

 # Steps to install and run 🚩 :
 ### Step 1. 🎬 Git clone repository